pliablematter/dynamo-modify-throughput/README.md

 This script aims to make that quicker and easier by stepping the value up or down until it reaches the desired level.

-***WARNING: Setting your provisioned throughput to unexpectedly high levels and cost you a lot of money.
-This script should not be run unattended, and you should verify your throughput levels in the DynamoDB console after running.
+***WARNING: Setting your provisioned throughput to unexpectedly high levels can cost you a lot of money.
+This script should not be run unattended, and you should verify your throughput levels in the DynamoDB console after running it.
 Use at your own risk.***

 Also note that this has only been tested on Mac OS X. If you have to make any changes to get it working on Linux, Windows, etc., please submit a pull request.